joyboseroy/indus_decipher/README.md

-methodology from Rao, Yadav, Vahia, Adhikari and Mahadevan's published work (unigram/Zipf-Mandelbrot statistics, positional asymmetry, n-gram Markov modeling, conditional entropy against non-linguistic controls), plus a few extensions built for this project: a synthetic-civilization falsification harness, seal-twin minimal-pair mining with iconographic corroboration, a reading-direction diagnostic, and a small from-scratch transformer for masked-sign prediction.
+methodology from Rao, Yadav, Vahia, Adhikari and Mahadevan's published work (unigram/Zipf-Mandelbrot statistics, positional asymmetry, n-gram Markov modeling, conditional entropy against non-linguistic controls), plus substantial extensions built for this project: a synthetic-civilization falsification harness (now a five-mechanism continuum, not just three civilizations), seal-twin minimal-pair mining with iconographic corroboration and a weighted, cross-site-validated substitution graph, a reading-direction diagnostic, Kneser-Ney smoothing and an order-of- dependency curve, three genuine external-language calibration corpora (Sumerian, Sanskrit, Old Tamil), a 28-test automated suite, and a small from-scratch transformer for masked-sign prediction.

 ## What this project is, and is not